zero2heroeasy/GCP-Cloud/GCP-Load-Balancers/Https-Load-Balancers/Regional-External-Https/README.md

 # Regional External Application Load Balancer:

-Different ways to create an Regional External Application Load Balancer in GCP Cloud:
+Different ways to create a Regional External Application Load Balancer in GCP Cloud:

 - Using GCP Console
 - Using Gcloud Commands